Spritesmine/Spritesmine/README.md

 Here is Spritesmine, a student from Hebei, China.

 Computer content depth enthusiasts, tossing experts, especially interested in computer skills.
 I like everything that Interests me.
 In my spare time, I like to write code, watch computer content and study computer content.
 Study for hobbies.
 I like tossing.
+Love exploring new tech stack and building cool stuffs.
 My article will be on my [Blog](https://qisansui.cn)(zh-CN).

 I want to be an interesting person and create something that can be remembered by others ಠᴗಠ.